How to remove stains from your clothes.

 Now to those pesky stains…

 White t-shirts are often prone to this issue.
-Aside from using smol stain gel you could try either of the following:
+Aside from using stain gel you could try either of the following to remove sweat stains from your clothes:

 For white clothing.